andrewyeez/MPBackend/readme.md

 PUT      |  /users/{id} | Update a user
 POST     |  /users      | Create a user

-# TODO
+# Issue
-Need to plan the bigger picture of what the backend end needs to provide.
-Go back to the user stories and finish what will be needed.
-We need to also connect to a database that will persist outside the app container.
-Preferably using MongoDB with Mongoose framework.
+The npm install is currently not working as intended, I want to mount my host directory to the app container but it has to map 1 to 1 and for that reason my local node_modules folder has to exist and contain all the dependencies on my packagejson.
+This was not what I intented to happend, I would like to have a dockerfile spin up a container that will download the necesaary dependencies and still be able to mount with my app.
+Maybe I just have to remove the node_module folder from my directory to accomplish this and only include certain folders.